MortalFaith/ObsidianBackupTwo/ObsidianBackup/Self-CS/The Missing Semester of Your CS Education/Lec.1.md

 excute a file need all permission on the route. you might see esses, T, L etc.--they are useful

-mv allow you to change
+mv allow you to change name and directory cp likewise rm - can follow a path to remove everything below them